Biblical Theology

 “And his host, and those that were numbered thereof, were three and fifty thousand and four hundred.”

-This verse is part of a larger passage that describes the arrangement and organisation of the twelve tribes of Israel in the wilderness.
+This verse is part of a larger passage that describes the arrangement and organization of the twelve tribes of Israel in the wilderness.

-In Numbers chapter 2, God instructs Moses to take a census of the Israelites and organise them into their respective tribes for their journey to the Promised Land.
+In Numbers chapter 2, God instructs Moses to take a census of the Israelites and organize them into their respective tribes for their journey to the Promised Land.

 In this specific verse, Numbers 2:4, it mentions the host or army of one particular tribe.